Cognigy/Documentation/docs/insights/dashboards/goals.md

 Displays the percentage of goals achieved within the selected time frame.
 The goals have three distinct categories, each has a separate bar:

-- **Incomplete** — goals that have not yet been started or are still pending.
+- **Incomplete** — goals that have been started, with only the Startpoint step triggered.
-- **Partial Completion** — goals that are partially completed but not fully achieved.
+- **Partial Completion** — goals that have been started and progressed through some steps but the completion step was not achieved.
-- **Total Completion** — goals that have been fully achieved.
+- **Total Completion** — goals that have been started, progressed through some steps, and include at least one completion step was achieved.

 <What should be added: formula, example of calculation, screenshot>